Borrin Foundation Women Leaders in Law Fellowship

 Borrin Foundation Women Leaders in Law Fellows

-Supporting Helen Dervan to undertake a Borrin Foundation Women Leaders in Law Fellowship to examine prudential regulation and proposed reforms to the Reserve Banks’s legislative and institutional framework as part of completing a PhD thesis on prudential regulation in...
+Helen Dervan is one of the inaugural Borrin Foundation Women Leaders in Law Fellows.
+She will be examining prudential regulation and proposed reforms to the Reserve Banks’s legislative and institutional framework as part of completing a PhD thesis on prudential...